 If you have a colleague who is also trying to lose weight, join forces and help each other stay on track.
 It's great to have someone to go for a walk with at lunchtime or to commiserate with when everyone else is wolfing down cakes someone has brought in.

 You don't have to turn down social invitations from colleagues to be able to succeed at losing weight so go ahead and join in.
 But you do have to select what you have to eat and drink carefully when you eat out on a regular basis.
 Choose the smallest portions you can and get to know the menus at the local restaurants so that you can plan what to eat ahead of time.
 Even fast food places now have healthier options but remember it's often the extras which are the most fattening - condiments, dressings and sugary or milky drinks can more than double the calories in a meal.

-Try bringing a hot lunch to work in one of these.
-It will really quell your urge to go off your diet when you eat a substantial hot lunch:
+Try bringing a hot lunch to work in a thermos.
+It will really quell your urge to go off your diet when you eat a substantial hot lunch.

 Copyright 2005, Janice Elizabeth Small